iamshubham611/Inventory-Manager/README.md

-# Inventory-Manager:This Application is made to add and assign the inventory in an organisation.
+# Inventory-Manager:This Application is used to add and assign the inventory in an organization.